sandersn/pursuit-workshop/presentation.md

 ### What I Get From Open Source

-As a full-time software engineer, the things I get from open source are a mix of the previous two.
+As a full-time software engineer, the things I get from open source are longer-term benefits.

 - Co-operation is important, even between companies.
 - Attribution is important: authors have a chance to benefit from their work even if a corporation owns it.